Common CCTV problems and how to solve them

 Fortunately, this is an easy fix.
 You need to determine which of your cameras–if there’s more than one–is coming into contact with a metal surface.
 After you have found it, remove it and either mount it onto a non conductive surface or simply mount it onto a block of wood or similar material and remount it where you want it.
 This will solve this problem.

 A ground loop occurs when there is more than one ground connection path between two pieces of equipment.
 Ground loops can cause major problems with your CCTV.
 These problems include humming, noise, and other interference with systems such as computers, televisions and other equipment.
-Power supplies or cables that are faulty are a frequent cause of ground loops.
+CCTV camera power supply problem or cables that are faulty are a frequent cause of ground loops.
 Improper wiring in the building that a camera is connected to can also cause this problem.

 Unfortunately, locating this problem and fixing it is neither easy nor cheap.
 There is a less expensive alternative, however, loop isolators, which attach to your camera and filter out the problem.
 It is much easier to ensure that this problem will not happen in the first place.
 An alternative is using IP(internet protocol) cameras instead of a wired analog.